 - Gingerbread freezes well and can be kept in the freezer for 3 months.
 Cover with aluminum foil and place in a freezer bag for optimal results.

 - To prevent dry bread: If your oven runs hot, begin checking your bread for doneness a few minutes early.
-Once your bread is done baking, allow it to cool before slicing.
+Once your bread is done baking, allow it to cool completely before slicing.
 Slicing into hot bread allows steam and moisture to escape.

 - Properly measured flour ensures your bread doesn't turn out dense or dry.
 Use the spoon and level method, or use the listed gram measurements with a kitchen scale.